hiyocord/hiyocord-nexus/.changeset/public-key-authentication.md

 ---
-"@hiyocord/hiyocord-nexus-types": major
+"@hiyocord/hiyocord-nexus-types": minor
-"@hiyocord/hiyocord-nexus-core": major
+"@hiyocord/hiyocord-nexus-core": minor
-"@hiyocord/hiyocord-nexus": major
 ---

 # Replace HMAC with Ed25519 Public Key Authentication

 ## Breaking Changes

-This is a **major breaking change** that replaces the symmetric HMAC-based authentication with asymmetric Ed25519 public key cryptography for Nexus-ServiceWorker communication.
+This is a **minor breaking change** that replaces the symmetric HMAC-based authentication with asymmetric Ed25519 public key cryptography for Nexus-ServiceWorker communication.

 ### What Changed